Promise Omochere: Bristol Rovers

 On 19 July 2024, Omochere returned to League One following Fleetwood Town's relegation, joining Bristol Rovers on a three-year deal with the option for a further season.
 Although the fee remained undisclosed, it was widely reported to be in the region of £500,000, making him a club-record signing for Rovers who had fought off competition from Barnsley and Wrexham for his signature.
 Having made his debut on the opening day of the season, he opened his goalscoring account for the club in his fifth appearance, scoring both goals in a 2–0 victory over Cambridge United.
 Following a spell out of the first-team due to a number of different injuries, Omochere scored a third goal for the club with a late equaliser against Wrexham on 21 December 2024.
 Having suffered a hamstring injury in a New Year's Day defeat to Leyton Orient, he was once again ruled out for an expected period of three months.
 Following a short return to first-team action in early March, he was forced off once again with a hamstring injury just eight minutes into his first start, missing the remainder of the season as the Gas were relegated.

 During the early stages of the 2025–26 season, Omochere found himself being utilised out wide as opposed to through the middle as he had been during his first season with the club, achieving a career first of playing ninety minutes in five consecutive matches.
+In October 2025, he was forced off in a 4–0 defeat to Crawley Town, ruling him out until February 2026.
+In just his second match back however, he suffered a further injury.
+He made his return to first-team football on 18 April 2026, scoring his side's first goal in a 2–1 victory over Tranmere Rovers just five minutes after coming on as a substitute.

+Southend United (loan)

+On 2 September 2026, Omochere joined National League club Southend United on loan until the end of the 2026–27 season.